Fernando Verdasco: 2009: Australian semifinal, Top 10, Masters quarterfinal, ATP Tour finals

-Verdasco competed in the Swedish Open as the top seed, advancing to the quarterfinals where he retired against Juan Mónaco.
+In the Swedish Open he retired in the quarters against Juan Mónaco.
 After a small break he played in the Rogers Cup and was defeated by Andy Roddick in the third round.
 He was then upset by compatriot Guillermo García López in the first round of the Cincinnati Masters in two tiebreaks.
 In New Haven, Verdasco defeated Igor Andreev in two tiebreak sets in the semifinals.
 Due to rain delays in the previous days, Verdasco returned later the same day for the final against Sam Querrey, winning in straight sets.
 He did not lose a set in the entire tournament.
 He was seeded 10th at the US Open, the year's final Grand Slam, losing in the quarterfinals to Novak Djokovic.

 Verdasco's first indoor tournament of the season was the 2009 Malaysian Open, where he lost to Nikolay Davydenko in straight sets in the final.
 At the China Open, Verdasco was seeded fifth, losing to Djokovic in the quarterfinals for the third time in that year.
 In Shanghai, a Masters 1000 tournament, he lost his opening match to Ivan Ljubičić.

 He next competed at the Valencia Open 500.
 He advanced to the semifinals where he lost to top seed Andy Murray.

-He next competed at the Paris Masters as the seventh seed.
-In the third round, Verdasco lost to Marin Čilić.
+At the Paris Masters in the third round, Verdasco lost to Marin Čilić.
 His bid in qualifying for the ATP World Tour finals depended on the results of other players because of this loss.
 However, Robin Söderling and Jo-Wilfried Tsonga failed to pass the quarterfinals, allowing Verdasco to qualify for the Tennis Masters Cup for the first time in his career.

 At the ATP Tour Finals, Verdasco lost to Roger Federer in his first Round Robin match and to Juan Martín del Potro in his second match.
 He then lost his third match against Andy Murray in the round-robin hence ending his run at the tournament.
 Verdasco finished 2009 with a 52–25 record in singles, his best record to date, and finished the year at No. 9, the first time he has finished the year in the top 10.

 To close 2009, Verdasco partnered Feliciano López in the 2009 Davis Cup Final doubles match against the Czech Republic.
 Playing against Radek Štěpánek and Tomáš Berdych, Verdasco and Lopez saved a set point to win the first set, and eventually the match.
 This victory retained the Davis Cup for Spain and was a fitting end to Verdasco's most successful season on the tour so far.